People who receive a subpoena for a criminal matter often wonder if they can ignore the subpoena or refuse to testify.

 If you have been subpoenaed to testify in a criminal matter and believe you have a valid reason not to comply, such as self-incrimination, you should contact an experienced criminal defense attorney as soon as possible to see about quashing the subpoena.
-A seasoned attorney can determine whether there are any grounds to quash the subpoena or if there are legal reasons that can be asserted to keep you off the witness stand.
+A seasoned attorney can determine whether there are any grounds to quash the criminal subpoena or if there are legal reasons that can be asserted to keep you off the witness stand.

-If you need Texas subpoena lawyer to help fight a criminal summons to testify, give us a call today.
+If you need a North Texas subpoena lawyer to help fight a criminal summons to testify, give us a call today at 817-203-2220.